veriforgellc/fargate-deploy/README.md

 3) Pushes the local Docker image an AWS ECR repository
 4) Uses a CloudFormation template to deploy ECR image as a Fargate task to the selected *deployment environment*

-An *deployment environment* is defined by a **.properties** file in the scripts directory, which references pre-defined name-value pairs describing the characteristics of the environment.
+A *deployment environment* is defined by a **.properties** file in the scripts directory, which references pre-defined name-value pairs describing the characteristics of the environment.
 The values are references to [AWS System Manager Parameter Store](https://aws.amazon.com/systems-manager/features/#Parameter_Store) entries: